About Me:

 Why Project Management?

-The reason behind why management roles seem to speak to me the loudest when it comes to game development is probably the feeling of wonder.
-I feel that whenever I have the opportunity to coordinate all these extremely talented people from all different disciplines into crafting a piece of art.
+The reason behind why management roles seem to speak to me the loudest when it comes to game development is probably the feeling of wonder that I experience when all the different disciplines of game development come together to create a cohesive vision that can only be described as a work of art.
+I feel wonder whenever I have the opportunity to coordinate all these extremely talented people from all different disciplines into crafting a piece of art.
 The culmination of all that effort creates a wholly unique experience via the medium of a video game.
 Playable orchestras of art.
 All the different types of arts, ranging from visuals to music to design to storytelling and much more, come together to create a symphony that outlasts its composers.
 Every time I’m lucky enough to be tasked as the conductor, I’m euphoric to be able to lead such talented groups of people towards a common goal.
 Everyone playing their different instruments in harmony results in the most beautiful pieces of video game history being created.
 I firmly believe that video games are the ultimate expression and culmination of art itself.

 Why Game Design?